 Jamie Pachino is an award winning playwright, screenwriter and TV writer with national and international credits.
 Jamie's work has been named the winner of the Kennedy Center Fund for New American Plays production grant, the Laurie Foundation Theatre Visionary Award, Chicago’s Jeff Award for Best New Work, and the Francesca Primus Prize by the American Theatre Critics Association, among many others.
 Her plays have been nominated for the Susan Smith Blackburn Prize and Illinois Governor’s Award, and named Runner-up for the Osborn Award and Finalist for the Jane Chambers Award.
 Her plays have been produced and developed by Steppenwolf, Long Wharf, Hartford Stage, ACT, San Jose Rep, Pasadena Playhouse, Geva, Northlight, Florida Stage, A Contemporary Theatre, and dozens of others.
-Jamie has written features for DreamWorks, Disney, Vanguard, Lions Gate, and Walden, teleplays for the Hallmark Hall of Fame, Hallmark Channel, Lifetime Television and UP, and series for Amazon (Sneaky Pete), AMC (Halt and Catch Fire) NBC (Chicago PD, The Brave), USA (Fairly Legal) and TNT (Franklin & Bash).
+Jamie has written features for DreamWorks, Disney, Vanguard, Lions Gate, and Walden, teleplays for Amazon, Hallmark Hall of Fame, Hallmark Channel, Lifetime Television and UP, and series for Amazon (Sneaky Pete), AMC (Halt and Catch Fire) NBC (Chicago PD, The Brave), USA (Fairly Legal) and TNT (Franklin & Bash).
 She has written pilots for FX and Bad Robot, and is currently a Co-Executive Producer on Charlotte Walsh Likes to Win, for Amazon.

 Beth Blickers, APA Agency, 212-621-3098